jecaro/jeancharles.quillet/pages/cv.md

 I have had the chance to work with low level object-oriented programming such as C++ which I have used professionally for more than ten years, and also with very high level functional programming languages such as Haskell.
-Theses different approaches give me a good comprehension of the mechanisms at work in software development, always driven by the goal of developing correct, safe and robust software.
+These different approaches give me a good comprehension of the mechanisms at work in software development, always driven by the goal of developing correct, safe and robust software.